One Hour in Wonderland: Synopsis

 Edgar Bergen informs Charlie McCarthy and Mortimer Snerd that Walt Disney has invited them to a tea party.
 Charlie is hesitant to go, but reluctantly changes his mind when he learns Kathryn Beaumont will be there.
 While driving to the studio, Edgar tells the story of Alice in Wonderland, much to Charlie's dismay.
 When they arrive, Walt Disney tells everyone that he was able to buy the Magic Mirror from Snow White (who apparently got it from the Wicked Queen).
 Charlie insults the mirror, calling it a "hopped-up television set."
 This enrages the mirror but Walt calms him down.
 The Mirror then shows everybody what they wish to see.
 He shows Kathryn a scene from Snow White and the Seven Dwarfs, Charlie the Mickey Mouse short Clock Cleaners (although Charlie wanted to see himself), Bobby Driscoll a Br'er Rabbit story, Mortimer a Pluto short, and Edgar, Disney's animation studios.
-There, the cartoonists (played by Firehouse Five Plus Two) take advantage of Walt's absence to have fun playing jingle bells instead of working.
+There, the animators (played by Firehouse Five Plus Two) take advantage of Walt's absence to have fun playing jingle bells instead of working.
 At the end of the song, they realize Walt is watching, and frantically finish a scene with Tweedledee and Tweedledum.
 The Mirror at first refuses to show the unfinished Alice in Wonderland, but changes his mind when everyone wants to see it.
 The Mirror then reluctantly shows a scene from the film.
 At the end of the special, Edgar has acquired the Magic Mirror.
 Charlie tries to make a deal with the mirror, but it turns out Mortimer is the new slave of the magic mirror.
 Charlie changes his mind and goes to sleep.